astrosnat/socialpredict/README/STAGE_SETUP.md

 If you want to spin down your SocialPredict instance, just type `./SocialPredict down` in your console.

+### Account Setup and Market Creation

+When you first log in as an administrator, you will not have the ability to create markets.
+Admin users do not have this ability.
+This is a safety feature.
+Instead, you need to create new user accounts.
+Navigate to the dashboard on the left-hand side and click the icon that looks like a cog.
+You will be able to create a new user, with a randomly generated password.

+Log in as the new user you created.
+You'll be prompted to change your password, then to log out and log back in again.
+After successfully logging in with your new password, you will be able to create markets.

 ### Prod Tools

 * There are several debugging tools which can be used on prod to help figure out what might be going wrong in different instances.